jdennes/entschuldigen/README.md

 The `/events` route gets the items currently in the events store.
 The events store should be empty most of the time.
-If the events store contains items which are more than a few minutes old, there is a problem, and the listener isn't hearing list events properly.
+If the events store contains items which are more than a few minutes old, there is a problem.
+This indicates that either:

+- The HTTP POST requests for the events aren't being sent by Campaign Monitor
+- The listener (web.js) isn't hearing events properly

 The `/subscribers` route gets the items in the subscribers list.
 This can be compared with the items in the corresponding Campaign Monitor list for